Linear Model and Extensions: Applications of the leave-one-out formulas

 \subsection{Gauss updating formula}

 Consider an online setting in which the data points come sequentially as illustrated by the figure below:

 In this setting, we can update the OLS estimator step by step: based on the first $n$ data points $(x_{i},y_{i})_{i=1}^{n}$, we calculate the OLS estimator $\hat{\beta}_{(n)}$, and with an additional data point $(x_{n+1},y_{n+1})$, we update the OLS estimator as $\hat{\beta}_{(n+1)}$.
-These two OLS estimators are closely related as shown in the following theorem.
+These two OLS estimators are closely related as shown in Theorem \ref{theorem:gaussupdate} below.

 \begin{theorem} Let $X_{(n)}$ be the design matrix and $Y_{(n)}$ be the outcome vector for the first $n$ observations.
 We have

 where $\gamma_{(n+1)}=(X_{(n+1)}^{\T}X_{(n+1)})^{-1}x_{n+1}$ and $\hat{\varepsilon}_{[n+1]}=y_{n+1}-x_{n+1}^{\T}\hat{\beta}_{(n)}$ is the predicted residual of the $(n+1)$the outcome based on the OLS of the first $n$ observations. \end{theorem}